Learn - Planner

 |---|---|

-| See events as rows with balance columns | Switch to Grid view (top-left toolbar toggle). |
+| See events as rows with balance columns | Tap Switch to Grid View at the left of the toolbar. |

-| See events on a date grid | Switch to Calendar view.
-Pick Month, Week, or Day in the calendar header bar. |
+| See events on a date grid | Tap Switch to Calendar View, then tap the date in the toolbar to pick Month, Week, or Day. |

-| Reach further forward than a year | Tap the 1Y button in the toolbar; pick up to 5 Years. |
+| Reach further forward than a year | Tap the 1Y button; pick up to 5 Years. |

-| Add a new recurring line | Right toolbar, Add Item. |
+| Add a new recurring flow | Add Flow. |

-| Mark a bill paid before the bank shows it | Select the event, tap Mark Event as Paid. |
+| Mark a bill paid before the bank shows it | Select the event, tap Mark Event as Paid.
+Tap Mark Event as Unpaid to clear it. |

-| Close an event with no bank transaction | Select the event, tap Resolve item.
-It asks for confirmation first if the item is tracked and has no transactions. |
+| Resolve an event with no bank transaction | Select the event, tap Resolve Event. |

 | Edit just this event | Select the event, tap Edit Event. |

-| Edit every future event | Open the item from Items. |
+| Edit every future event | Open the flow from Flows. |

-| Move an event to a different date | Calendar view, drag the tile.
-Or open Edit Event and change Pay On. |
+| Move an event to a different date | Drag the tile in Calendar view, or change Pay On in Edit Event. |

-| Reorder rows in a period | Grid view, drag the row.
-Order is shared with collaborators. |
+| Reorder rows in a period | Grid view, drag the row by its left edge.
+The order is shared with everyone. |

-| Hide or rearrange columns | Grid Settings (left toolbar), Columns tab. |
+| Hide or rearrange columns | Grid Settings, Columns tab. |

 | Change how rows are grouped | Grid Settings, Row Headers tab. |

-| Export the Grid | Left toolbar, Export to Excel or CSV.
-Pick Export to Excel or Export to CSV. |
+| Export the Grid | Export to Excel or CSV.
+Excel keeps the group headers; CSV is a flat list. |

-| Match a batch of bank or file transactions to events | Right toolbar, Match.
+| Match a batch of bank or file transactions to events | Match Transactions.
 See Matching and Resolving for who can use it. |

 | Delete an event | Select it, tap Delete Event.
-The Deleted row appears on the History tab with Undo Action. |
+The Deleted row appears in History, reversible with Undo Action. |

 Behind the scenes